Graduate Diploma in Occupational Health and Safety

 You must have:

-- successfully completed an Australian Bachelor degree (or equivalent overseas qualification), or
+- successfully completed an Australian Bachelor degree (or equivalent overseas qualification)

 To have your professional experience considered you must include in your application: